 A SEP-IRA is a simplified employee pension.
 It’s very similar to an IRA, except that you can contribute more money under this plan.
 Instead of being limited to a $6,000 to $7,000 annual contribution, you can invest up to 25 percent of your net profit from self- employment every year, up to a maximum of $56,000 a year.
 You don’t have to make contributions every year, and your contributions can vary from year to year.
 As with other IRAs, you can invest your money in almost anything (stocks, bonds, notes, mutual funds).

 You can deduct your contributions to SEP-IRAs from your income taxes, and the interest on your SEP-IRA investments accrues tax-free until you withdraw the money.
 Withdrawals from SEP-IRAs are subject to the same rules that apply to traditional IRAs.

 Yet another type of IRA is the SIMPLE IRA.
 SIMPLE IRAs may be established only by an employer on behalf of its employees.
 If you are a sole proprietor, you are deemed to employ yourself for these purposes and may establish a SIMPLE IRA in your own name as the employer.
 If you are a partner in a partnership, LLC member or owner of an incorporated business, the SIMPLE IRA must be established by your business, not you personally.

 Contributions to SIMPLE IRAs are divided into two parts.
 You may contribute:

-- a matching contribution which can equal 3 percent of your net business income.
+- And a matching employer contribution up to 3 percent of your net business income.

 If you establish a SIMPLE IRA, you are not allowed to have any other retirement plans for your business (although you may still have an individual IRA).
 SIMPLE IRAs are easy to set up and administer and will enable you to make larger annual contributions than a SEP plan if you earn less than $10,000 per year from your business.